Accon1423/web-notification/README.md

 	    appId: "12345"

 6.)
 Save the files.

 7.)
 Start the server at localhost:8080

-Steps to generate the web notification
+Steps to generate the web notification:

 1.)
 Hit the server at localhost:8080

 2.)
 Click on the button Generate Firebase Token

 3.)
 A token will be generated and permissionGranted column will change to true if connection is succesful.

 4.)
 Copy the token.

 5.)
 Use any api tool such as postman to generate the notification with the following parameters :

 	            url:'https://fcm.googleapis.com/fcm/send',